 There are certain restrictions on the payment of dividends under our ABL facility and under the indentures governing the 2017 Notes and 2018 Notes.
-No dividends were paid in 2010 and we do not expect to pay dividends in the future.
+No dividend payments were made in 2011 and we do not expect to pay dividends in the foreseeable future.